ycj0123/ecapa-tdnn-train/README.md

         ...
 ```

-Audio files should be DERECTLY under ecah language folder for `split_dataset.py` to work properly.
+Audio files should be DIRECTLY under ecah language folder for `split_dataset.py` to work properly.

 ## Splitting the Dataset